AbstractSDK/cw-orchestrator/docs/src/contracts/index.md

 - **A gRPC endpoint** (optional): If you want to perform on-chain transaction you will need access to the gRPC endpoint of a node.
 These are most-often available on port 9090.
 We provide [chain definitions and constants](../chains/index.md) for some of the more widely used Cosmos Chains.
 Learn more about this on the [Daemon page](../integrations/daemon.md).

 - **A desire to learn** (mandatory): This tutorial will cover the basics of using cw-orchestrator but it won't cover everything.
-If you want to learn more about the features of cw-orchestrator you can check out the [API Documentation](https://docs.rs/cw-orch/latest/cw_orch/).
+If you want to learn more about the features of cw-orchestrator you can check out the <a href="https://docs.rs/cw-orch/latest/cw_orch/" target="_blank">API Documentation</a>.

 ## Setup